AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 ```
 http://localhost:7555/gettingstarted
 ```
-Tip: If the netrwork of the VM is bridged The webbrowser may be that of the host. <br>
+Tip: If the network of the VM is bridged with th host the webbrowser may be that of the host. <br>
-Note: This version does not maintain setting you make in Graylog!
+Note: This version does not maintain settings you make in Graylog!
 <br><br>
 Great!
-You made it with the install. <br>
+You made it with the install. <br><br>
 For further exploration: <br>
-- Read the documents on our logcollectors on our comapany sites <br>
+- Read the documents on our logcollectors on our company sites <br>
 - Read the FluentBit website <br>
 - Maybe even get the thing logging :) <br>
 <br>